 It also sought views on a range of controls that could be put in place for buy now pay later products, focussed on the elements of lending practice “most closely linked to potential consumer detriment”.

-The outcome of the consultation is expected later this year (2022), with the legislation expected to be brought forward to Parliament in due course.
+Legislation is expected to be brought forward to Parliament in due course.

 Supporting borrowers throughout the duration of the credit agreement